morse-simulator/morse/doc/man/morse_man_page.rst

         Open the given Blender scene or Python script in the Blender interface for edition.
 The simulation can be started by pressing P.
+:import:
+        Imports a pre-existing simulation as a new simulation environment.
 :rm:
         Deletes an existing simulation environment.
 :run: